Accessibility Services and Accommodations

 We welcome Guests with disabilities that choose to bring their trained service animal to the Museum.
 (Pets are not allowed inside the Museum.)
-A copy of our Service Animal Policy (PDF version) may also be obtained from Visitor Services located at the main admissions entrance.
+A copy of our Service Animal Policy (PDF version) may also be obtained from Guest Services located at the main admissions entrance.

 All buildings and the majority of our restroom facilities (see accessibility map) are wheelchair accessible, with ramps located wherever there are stairs.
 The Desert Museum is primarily an outdoor experience with approximately half of our paths being paved and half unpaved with compacted materials.
 Some sections of our pathways are moderately hilly.
 We estimate that 96% of our exhibits are viewable by wheelchair.
 Entrance to our Earth Science Center / Mineral Gallery is gained through an artificial cave which has very low levels of light as well as some noticeable changes in the level of the floor finishes and ceiling heights.
 The adjacent Mineral Gallery includes glass display cases that extend to the floor which may be difficult to see due to low light levels.
 Our aviaries can be somewhat difficult to navigate due to double entrance doors that are required to keep birds from flying out of the exhibit.
 Please be especially careful in these exhibit areas.

 Persons with a mobility disability may use any electric propulsion device on Museum grounds that are no wider than 30 inches including two or three wheeled electronic personal assistance mobility devices (EPAMDs - such as the Segway).
 All power driven wheelchairs are also permitted.
 No other power driven devices may be used, including but not limited to any gas or similarly powered combustible fuel devices.
-A copy of our Mobility Devices Guidelines may also be obtained from Visitor Services located at the main admissions entrance.
+A copy of our Mobility Devices Guidelines may also be obtained from Guest Services located at the main admissions entrance.

 Public Programs in the Warden Oasis Theater are transmitted on 216 MHz.